MadeOfBees/fibonacci-Calculator/README.md

 ## Installation/Instructions:
-    To begin click on the pages link. https://madeofbees.github.io/fibonacci-Calculator/
+ To begin click on the pages link below: https://madeofbees.github.io/fibonacci-Calculator/

  Then when you're on the page click the big red button to begin then complete the on-screen instructions until your array is generated, don't disable popups.